ReserveBlockIO/rbx-integration-js-examples/README.md

 4. The example code is built around testnet which is why you'll see RBX addresses in the examples beginning with an `x` rather than an `R`.
 To use this on mainnet you'll want to make sure the port in the `CLI_BASE_URL` (in `constants.js`) is set to `7292` instead of `17292`.

+5. There are many more API endpoints available.
+Please visit http://localhost:7292/swagger on the machine running the CLI+API to review and interact with everything that's available.

 ## Topics Covered